tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do/Close Reading Paper Outline.md

 	- Nuance of truth
 	- Direct personal connection to a collective experience
 		- Probably knew the family down the street that was killed by the viet nimh
-- The whole propaganda issue
+- The whole propaganda issue / people's collective undersra
 	- Misrepresentation of her people during the war
 		- dehumanization
 		- white savior complex